e-fx/e-fx.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 After the account verification is completed, you can claim the $30 No Deposit Bonus by clicking on a button.
 When you claim the bonus, you must complete the voice verification process by following the on-screen instructions.
 Start trading
 Download XM MT4 or MT5 (depending on the account type) and login.
 You should see $30 bonus already in your account ready for trading.

-For more information about XM’s 30 USD No Deposit Bonus, please visit the page below.
+#### 50% & 20% Deposit Bonus

-Details of $30 No Deposit Bonus
+You can get 50% and 20% deposit bonus on your deposits amount.
+The bonus amount is up to $5000 and will boost your trading with extra margin which is so helpful.

-#### How to claim Deposit Bonuses of XM?
+##### How to claim Deposit Bonuses of XM?
 Here is how to get deposit bonus (trading bonus) from XM.

 Open a real/live trading account with XM